elishamutang/restaurant-page/actionList.md

 Some items above can be removed to expedite the completion of this project.

+### Incorporate a buffer(?) js file to load all the imports for header and menu js file.
 ### After completing each tab, fix responsiveness.